ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 ### Proposed mitigation

-If you are exposed to this kind of attack because re-constructing complete representations of your objects is computationally intensive, avoid using Digest with mechanisms like Range-Requests and PATCH.
+If you are exposed to this kind of attack because reconstructing complete representations of your objects is computationally intensive, avoid using Digest with mechanisms like Range-Requests and PATCH.